 The top of the sprig is going to be the bottom of the tree.
 (So that the direction of the leaves is down.)

 Pluck off about an inch of leaves to create the trunk of the tree. (like pictured) Decide how tall you'd like your tree to be (this will depend on the height of your glass), and trim the remaining sprig to create your tree top.

-Repeat this process for the remaining two trees.
-I like to make 3 slightly different heights in order to create some visual dynamics..
+Repeat this process for the remaining trees.
+I like to make 3 slightly different heights in order to create some visual dynamics for each drink.

-Starting with the biggest bottom one, use your exacto knife to drill small holes on the top and bottom of the raisin.
+Starting with the biggest bottom one, use your exacto knife (with a fresh blade) to drill small holes on the top and bottom of the raisin.
 (This will help the yogurt coating crack less when you slide the raisins onto the toothpick.)

 Slide and twist the bottom raisin onto the toothpick.
 Repeat the above for the middle raisin.
 Only make one hole on the bottom of the top 'head' raisin and add it to the top of the stack.
 Make sure that the toothpick isn't sticking out the top.